creationix/howtonode.org/articles/how-to-module.markdown

 If you enjoy the markdown format, you can write it in markdown, and save the file as README.md.

 Seriously, do this!
-Even if you think you'll never have users, history teaches us that you'll go off and forget what this thing is for, and then come back to it and curse yourself for not documenting it even a little.
+Even if you think you’ll never have users, history teaches us that you’ll go off and forget what this thing is for, and then come back to it and curse yourself for not documenting it even a little.

 So document it.
 Even a little.

-If you feel so inclined, it's also a great idea to put documentation in a folder called `./docs`.
+If you feel so inclined, it’s also a great idea to put documentation in a folder called `./docs`.
 Markdown files should end in `.md` and html should end in `.html`.

 ## Testing

 There is a ton of information out there convincing you about the importance of testing and documentation.
-I don't have to tell you how important that is.
-It's really important, and that should be obvious.
+I don’t have to tell you how important that is.
+It’s really important, and that should be obvious.
 Do it.

-What's not quite so obvious is *how* you should go about doing this.
+What’s not quite so obvious is *how* you should go about doing this.

 First of all, testing.